peso/blazingjj/docs/design/tv-skin.md

 application code and less flexible than having a handle_action function which can trigger all actions.

+The general event flow is that the app captures an event (mouse or keyboard), and then sends it to all active layers in z order, top-down.
+As soon as the event is marked as handled, the propagation stops.

+The layers are hardcoded as
+1. global shortcuts
+2. menu (optional)
+3. pop-up (optional)
+4. tabs

+To start out simple, all optional layers are modal.
+This means that as soon as the layer is present, it will handle all events even those it has no action to.

+Global shortcut examples: exit, help

+Tabs may have their own shortcuts.
+Example: Log tab has 'd' for describe, which is also in the menu.

+Remember the rendering order of layers is bottom-up.

 ### Event handling (move to tui-menu)

 Since the mapping is quite generic, it ought to be implemented in a separate